Keloo/dreamcraft.io/_posts/2019-10-14-uikit-previews.md

  Now for our purposes, the UIView representable protocol has three requirements that we need to implement.

- 1.Specify the type of UIView that's being represented.
+ 1. Specify the type of UIView that's being represented.
 In our case, that's the GFFeedTableViewCell.

- 2.Describe how to create GFFeedTableViewCell.
+ 2. Describe how to create GFFeedTableViewCell.

- 3.We need to implement is updateUIView.
+ 3. We need to implement is updateUIView.
 In our case, we want to create a preview, so I am going to leave this implementation blank.

  import SwiftUI